Optimal coupling of HoW$_{10}$ molecular magnets to superconducting circuits near spin clock transitions: Results

-that includes the crystal field terms, the Zeeman interaction with the external magnetic field and the hyperfine interaction.
-As shown in Fig. \ref{2Dplots}, we find a very good agreement with the same parameters that were determined from EPR experiments performed on magnetically diluted samples (i.e. samples in which a $1-x$ fraction of Ho$^{3+}$ ions were replaced with nonmagnetic Y$^{3+}$).\cite{Shiddiq2016} The same parameters account also rather well for the specific heat and the magnetic response (see Supplementary Figs. 1 and 2).
-These results show that concentrated crystals retain the same magnetic anisotropy and confirm that the strong spin tunneling, and the associated energy gap, are genuine properties of each molecule.
+that includes four crystal field terms, the Zeeman interaction with the external magnetic field and the hyperfine interaction.
+The parameters $g_{J}=5/4$, $B_{20}=0.601$ cm$^{-1}$, $B_{40}=6.93 \times 10^{-3}$ cm$^{-1}$, $B_{60}=-5.1 \times 10^{-5}$ cm$^{-1}$, $B_{44}=3.14 \times 10^{-3}$ cm$^{-1}$, $A=2.77 \times 10^{-2}$ cm$^{-1}$ have been determined from EPR experiments on magnetically diluted samples.\cite{Ghosh2012,Shiddiq2016} It follows that the ground state corresponds to the $m_{J} = \pm 4$ doublet, split by tunneling terms (mainly the $B_{44} \hat{O}_{4}^{4}$ term) and by hyperfine interactions.
+Because of the very strong uniaxial magnetic anisotropy of HoW$_{10}$, avoided level crossings occur at $H_{z} \simeq 2 m_{I} H_{z,1}$, with $H_{z,1} = 23$ mT for the crossing of states with nuclear spin projection $m_{I}=1/2, 3/2, 5/2$ and $7/2$, respectively.
+The only free parameter is then the orientation of the molecular easy axis $z$ with respect to the external magnetic field, which amounts to rescaling the magnetic field axis.
+As shown in Fig. \ref{2Dplots_4K2}, we find a good agreement with the same parameters given above.
+These results show that the concentrated crystals used in this work retain the same magnetic anisotropy and confirm that the strong spin tunneling, and the associated energy gap, are genuine properties of each molecule.

-The results shown in Fig. \ref{2Dplots} were measured with the magnetic field applied along the $Z$ laboratory axis (the main axis of the device, as shown in Fig. 3 of the SI).
-A series of similar experiments were carried out for different orientations of $\vec{H}$ in the $XZ$ plane (the plane of the chip, to minimize effects associated with the excitation and motion of superconducting vortices).
-The results are shown in SI Figs. 4-6.
-They enable us to determine the orientation of the magnetic anisotropy axis $\vec{z}$ with respect to the crystal and the laboratory frames.
-It turns out that $\vec{z}$ points along the long molecular axis (Fig. \ref{Set-up}), as expected.
+It is also possible to simulate the full transmission spectra.
+For this, we apply input-output theory to the interaction of microwave photons propagating via the transmission line with the electronic magnetic moments of the molecules.
+The complex transmission is then given by\cite{Fan2010,Burillo2016}

-For all orientations, the positions of the resonance lines agree very well with those derived from Eq. (\ref{Hamiltonian}).
-This result confirms also the very strong uniaxial magnetic anisotropy of HoW$_{10}$: at any $\vec{H}$, the positions of the resonance lines, and of the clock transitions, are almost fully determined by the projection $H_{z}$ of the magnetic field along the anisotropy axis.
-The photon magnetic field $\vec{b}$ lies at about $45$ degrees from $z$.
-This means that the matrix element that determines the net absortion at each resonance includes almost equal weights of longitudinal (i.e. induced by $b_{z}$) and transverse (i.e. induced by $b_{x}$ or $b_{y}$) modes.
+where $G$ is the photon-induced transition rate between spin states $\vert \psi_{1} \rangle$, with energy $E_{1}$, and $\vert \psi_{2} \rangle$, with energy $E_{2}$, (see Fig. \ref{Levels}), $\gamma$ is the spin line width and $\omega_{12} = (E_{2}-E_{1})/\hbar$ is the resonance frequency at the given magnetic field.
+The interaction constant $G$ parameterizes the spin photon coupling and is, therefore, our main interest in this work.
+Time dependent perturbation theory gives the following expression